That-Dev-Girl-Sites/jhalabi.com/_posts/2013-07-09-hybris-create-components-manually.md

 redirect_from: "/blog/hybris-create-components-manually"
 categories:
   - development
+excerpt: I have spent a large part of this year working in a system called Hybris, which is a Java-based e-commerce platform.
 ---

 I have spent a large part of this year working in a system called Hybris, which is a Java-based e-commerce platform.
 The Hybris back-end seems to be very robust and includes a decent amount of documentation.
 The Hybris front-end also seems to be very robust - but it is not the most user-friendly thing on the planet and includes very little documentation.